How to Seal Grout in a Shower

 What happens if you don’t seal grout in shower?

 If you don’t seal the grout in your shower, dirt, bacteria and water can seep into it.
 This can lead to cracks and damage on your tiles, leading them to eventually crumbling and breaking.
 In addition, if you don’t seal the grout in your shower, it can become discoloured and unsightly over time.
-By sealing your grout, you add a protective coat to it which prolongs your the life of your shower tiles, minimises potentially damage and keeps it looking new and fresh.
+By sealing your grout, you add a protective coat to it which prolongs the life of your shower tiles, minimises potential damage and keeps it looking new and fresh.